w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

 - the identities of the fields,
 - and any other surface features of the data.

-The key question to ask is: does the data acquired satisfy the relevant requirements?

-- For instance, if age is an important field and the data does not reflect the entire age range, it may be wise to collect a different set of data.
-- This step also provides a basic understanding of the data on which subsequent steps will build.

 # Explore the Data

 This task tackles the data mining questions, which can be addressed using querying, visualization, and reporting.

 - For instance, a data analyst may query the data to discover the types of products that purchasers in a particular income group usually buy.
-- Or the analyst may run a visualization analysis to uncover potential fraud patterns.
+- Or the analyst may run a visualization analysis to uncover potential fraud patterns..
-- The data analyst should then create a data exploration report that outlines first findings, or an initial hypothesis, and the potential impact on the remainder of the project
+- The data analyst should then create a data exploration report that outlines first findings, or an initial hypothesis

 # Verify Data Quality

 At this point, the analyst examines the quality of the data, addressing questions such as:

-- Is the data complete?
-Missing values often occur, particularly if the data was collected across long periods of time.
-- Some common items to check include: missing attributes and blank fields;
+Some common items to check include:

+- missing attributes and blank fields;
 - whether all possible values are represented;
 - the plausibility of values;
 - the spelling of values;